WakiMak/trentent.github.io-forked/_posts/2016-04-05-citrix-provisioning-services-updating-vmware-tools-and-target-device-software-with-all-native-tools.md

                                                     <td>
                                                       <div dir="ltr">
-                                                        Select the CD/DVD Drive and check the ‘Connect at power on’ box and click ‘OK’
+                                                        Select the CD/DVD Drive and check the 'Connect at power on' box and click 'OK'
                                                       </div>

                                                       <div dir="ltr">